 Four years later (1949), in East Germany, the new Socialist/Communist SED Party was in power and demanded conformance, just as the Nazis did earlier (1938 - 1945).
 Trying to create "Socialism", that government simply confiscated businesses and called their policy "the Expropriation of the Expropriators".
 There was no room in that political structure for an independent thinker or a Liberal Democrat with a strong feeling for justice.
 This time Walter Linse elected to flee to West-Berlin - attempting to help victims of this new form of oppression - from (what he considered to be) a place of safety.

 A detailed 14 page document describes a secret antifascist resistance group named Ciphero.
 Written in June 1945 by its founder Edgar Fischer, it contains a list of 34 members, including # 16, Dr. Walter Linse.
-The document explains various actions of the group to resist the war effort and to gather intelligence.
+The document explains various actions of the group to resist the war effort, to gather intelligence, and to assist individuals.
 Two independent East German police reports of 1951 also mention Linse's membership in Ciphero - and do not question the group's legitimacy.

 1940 A typed Nazi-Party File Card (doc 6f) for Linse exists.
 On it, his first name is misspelled and any updating entries (marriage, change of address) are missing.
 Linse explains later that he was pressured to finally apply to join the Party, but that he had always avoided being handed the membership card or book (which is the official moment the Nazi-Party membership begins) - thus, officially, he was never a member.
 Communists and Soviets accepted that explanation.
 Linse was aware that his application may be seen, under different rules, as equivalent to membership.
 However, Soviets and Communists, in power after the war, accepted Linse's explanations.